Panthers acquire Gilmore from Pats for 6th-round pick in '23

 The Patriots and Gilmore had been trying to work out a restructured deal since this summer.
 The 31-year-old sat out both the voluntary and mandatory portions of New England’s offseason program in May and June as he looked to get additional compensation entering the final season of the five-year, $65 million deal he signed in 2017.

-He was scheduled to make a $7 million base salary this season.
-He also received a $500,000 roster bonus, but even with that, his 2021 compensation would have ranked him 25th among NFL cornerbacks.

-That didn’t sit well with Gilmore, who has been a standout in New England’s secondary since arriving as a free agent from Buffalo in 2017.
-He has 11 interceptions in his four seasons with the Patriots.

-Gilmore tied a career low with one interception last season.
-He appeared in just 11 games after missing time due to a COVID-19 diagnosis and the quad injury.
+Gilmore had 11 interceptions in his four seasons with the Patriots.
+He tied a career low with one interception last season.
+He appeared in just 11 games after missing time because of a COVID-19 diagnosis and the quad injury.

 He told ESPN this summer that he only wanted fair value and that he was feeling good following surgery.